dairy products with eggs

 9. Know what you’re paying for

-If you’re going to pay you foods more, you have to make sure what you’re getting is really better.
+If you’re going to pay for your food more, you have to make sure what you’re getting is better.
 Marketers will try to trick you at every turn with their “natural” labels.

-But, even “hormone free” and “free-range” is not the same as “organic” foods.
+But, even “hormone-free” and “free-range” are not the same as “organic” foods.
 These labels might be true, but they are also not regulated by law.
 So make sure you’re buying foods with a “100% organic” label, meaning that they don’t contain synthetic ingredients.

 10. Find deals online